algolia/pre-sales-assignment/README.md

 ## Product Challenge
 * *Step 1*: Sign Up on for an Algolia account
-For your company name, please put “Solutions Consultant Assignment” so we can ensure you do not get the sales team reaching out.
+For your company name, please put “Sales Engineer Assignment” so we can ensure you do not get the sales team reaching out.
 * *Step 2*: Imagine 3DR changed their name to "Best Drones Company", show us how you'd handle accommodating for this change in Algolia.
   **NOTE**: This can be accomplished either before, or after uploading your data to Algolia.
 Get creative and show us what you think is the best way to accommodate for this change.
 * *Step 3*: Upload either the Best Buy JSON or CSV dataset utilizing an API client of your choice.